Why Your Dog is having Pet diarrhea and How to Stop It.

 Junk here means anything your dog eats that falls outside his normal diet.
 Maybe your kid feeds him plenty of churros in your absence.
 Or maybe he likes to chew on anything he finds while playing in your backyard.
 Either way, you have to control and watch what he eats at all times.

-If the pet diarrhea is persistent and increasing in intensity, your dog could be having an intestinal infection.
+If the pet diarrhea is persistent and increasing in intensity, your dog could be having an intestinal or urinary infection.
 Gut infections are commonly caused by worms, bacteria or a virus.
 Puppies usually have a strong immune system that will fight off the infection.
 For large dogs, persistent diarrhea can also mean his immune system is too weak to clear the infection.
 In both cases, a trip to the vets is a must to get the right medication for him.

 Simple Home Remedies for Pet diarrhea